There Is An Airport Visitor Fee

 Consider foregoing the typical palm tree magnets and seashell necklaces and bring home one of these Dominican specialties: coffee, rum, or mamajuana (an alcoholic mixture of rum, wine, and honey-soaked in tree bark).
 You can pack up to 5 liters of alcohol in your check-in luggage, so stock up!

 When you’re visiting Punta Cana, things to know include how to have fun!
-Book your tickets to Scape Park and experience the natural wonders of this paradise.
+Book your tickets to Scape Park and experience the natural wonders of this paradise, or explore other exciting Punta Cana excursions available in the area.
+Keeping these Punta Cana things to know in mind ensures a memorable adventure.